UP govt makes changes in administration after PM Modi extends lockdown

 Meanwhile, Uttar Pradesh's Balrampur administration has directed all the shopkeepers in the district not to provide anything to customers who turn up without wearing a facemask.

-These initiatives, by the state government will help in reducing the spread of coronavirus among people.
+These initiatives, by the state government, will help in reducing the spread of coronavirus among people.